mkoura/antithesis/cli/docs/real-world.md

 anti facts user
 ```

+This process (where requests must get validated by the oracle before they become facts) applies to all requests, and for the sake of conciseness we will omit to make this explicit in what follows.

 Although the user is now registered, it is not yet allowed to request test runs.
 For this it must be given a role, i.e. associated with a specific repository (containing test specifications and identifying this user in the CODEOWNERS file).
 To achieve this the requester now adds a request:

 ```